-Thank you to participants, presenters and contributors to this plan.
-We look forward to continuing to work with you.
-It is only with your participation that we can truly be confident we are addressing the key priorities of the region's communities.
+Thank you to participants, presenters, and contributors to this plan.
+A special thank you and acknowledgment to our region's former Chief Executive Officer, Dr. David Matear who helped set the stage and structure for strategic planning.
+Dr. Matear's approach is moving our organization forward in ways that are both meaningful and impactful.
+We look forward to continuing to work with you so that we can truly be confident we are representing, adapting to and addressing the key priorities of the region's communities.